CsabaDu/CsabaDu.DynamicTestData/README.md

     object?[] ToArgs(ArgsCode argsCode);
 }

-public interface ITestData<TResult> : ITestData where TResult : notnull
+public interface ITestData<out TResult> : ITestData where TResult : notnull {
-{
     TResult Expected { get; init;}
 }
 ```

 `ITestData` is the base interface of three inheritance lines.
-All derived types implement an abstract class each which implements a dedicated interface derived from the `ITestData<TResult>` interface.
+All derived types implement an abstract class each which implements a dedicated interface derived from the `ITestData<out TResult>` interface.
 Inherited types are `TestData`, `TestDataReturns<TStruct>` and `TestDataThrows<TException>`.

 <a href="#top" class="top-link">↑ Back to top</a>